 The Impasse Was a No-Go

 The snow bridge below the waterfall would let me cross.
-But to get there, the two bypasses over downward slabs in Steph’s descriptions were damp and slippery.
-So I decided I was not ready to “go” today after some serious thinking.
+But to get there, the two bypasses over downward slabs, as Steph described, were damp and slippery.
+After some serious thinking, I decided I was not ready to “go” today.

 See more trip photos here.